ms-osram/advent-of-code-py/README.md

 # advent-of-code
-My solutions on Advent of Code puzzles
+Hello!
+This year I started solving Advent of Code puzzles using Python.
+These are the compiled solutions for the puzzles per year.

+You may refer on the progress tracker shown below to see which puzzles I have solved already.

 # Progress Tracker